turper2024/cultural-mechanics/0000-culture-mechanics.theory-development-review-prompt.md

 “subconscious knowledge” with testable tacit or practical recognition.
 Use *implicit-debt grooming* only for evidenced staged nonsexual cultivation that prepares later compliance; otherwise use cultivation, mentorship, networking, patronage, or reciprocity.
+Preserve the two evidential objects rather than lowering one undifferentiated threshold.
+A specific episode requires a joined benefit, remembered or communicated obligation, consequential withdrawal, routing, benefit or sanction record.
+A circumstantially supported system-level profile instead requires an evidenced benefit ecology plus recurrent matched loyalty-over-competence selection, protected aligned failure, selectively burdened correction, cross-node recurrence, and weaker serious rivals; it does not identify a particular debt, broker, participant, objective, or command centre.
+Use the two-sided node audit to keep receiving benefits, giving-side acts, chronology, actual control surfaces, routing, consequence, recurrence, and the strongest competing mechanism separate until a discriminating join is supported.
+Assume a capable ecology prefers deniable requests, oral or socially remembered obligations, redundant brokers, formally independent nodes, and ordinary administrative acts.
+Missing written debts, explicit commands, and a central ledger therefore do not weaken the system-level route.
+Give formal transparency, nominal pluralism, criticism, review, recusal, appeal, and exit no defeater weight until they progress from declared policy through consequential exercise to structural independence from the candidate funding, personnel, credential, prestige, and dependency ecology.
+Require each rival explanation to make a discriminating prediction rather than treating its label as accumulated counterevidence.
+Review scarce high-private-value assistance, repayment through a recipient's existing jurisdiction, recursive placement, recursive meritocratic deterioration, and prestige laundering as conditional mechanisms or predictions with privacy, matched-comparator and actor-attribution gates.
+Institutional prestige, NGO, trust, university, research-institute, media, professional, corporate, or public-office affiliation, grants, introductions, career mobility, dense networks, agreement, one costly refusal, weak appointments, plagiarism, fraud, retractions, and scandal counts enter the audit but do not alone resolve its evidential object.
-Require evidence for benefit, remembered or communicated obligation, consequential withdrawal, routing, benefit or sanction, recurrence, and aggregation.
-Do not infer the cloud from institutional prestige, NGO, trust, university, research-institute, media, professional, corporate, or public-office affiliation, grants, introductions, career mobility, dense networks, agreement, or one costly refusal.
-Preserve Tom Wolfe's 1987 *The Bonfire of the Vanities*, “The Favor Bank,” as the literary deposit--withdrawal source; preserve Mike Benz's later “human index of IOUs,” career-return, outside-organization, and fixer account as his media interpretation.
-The cloud-computing mapping, implicit-debt sequence, routability, and Inner-Party-function relation are project developments, and neither source verifies any named application.
+Preserve Tom Wolfe's 1987 *The
+Bonfire of the Vanities*, “The Favor Bank,” as the literary deposit--withdrawal source; preserve Mike Benz's later “human index of IOUs,” career-return, outside-organization, and fixer account as his media interpretation.
+The cloud-computing mapping, implicit-debt sequence, routability, two-route evidence architecture, audit surfaces, hierarchical and prestige mechanisms, and Inner-Party-function relation are project developments, and neither source verifies any named application.
 Preserve British indirect rule, British-occupied Egypt, the French protectorates in Tunisia and Morocco, Manchukuo, and Vichy France as graded source analogues for partitioned sovereignty and local administration, not as interchangeable cases or automatic